Accommodation in France

 Renting property in France

 Most expats will probably opt for renting property in France.
 Expats – and particularly those wishing to rent property in Paris – will find that housing costs are chiefly determined by the location of the abode.
-The golden rule is that the closer to the CBD the accommodation is, the higher the rent.
+The golden rule is that the closer to the Central Business District the accommodation is, the higher the rent.
 As a result, it is not uncommon for expats to seek accommodation in slightly outlying districts of French cities, where for their hard-earned money, they can find bigger properties that are in better shape and that boast more creature comforts (such as air conditioning, double glazing, etc.) than anything available in the downtown areas.

 Finding a property to rent in France can be a little testing.
 If using an estate agent, expats will need to provide three recent payslips, showing that monthly salary is (at least) three times the rent-value of the property of interest.
 Furthermore, the estate agent's fee will be as much as one month's rent.
 Renting directly from the owner or landlord of a property is possible, and can work to be more cost-effective.

 Rental listings are given in a variety of print and online publications – usually, a time will be announced and all interested parties will view the property while it is 'on show'.
 Expats are warned, however, that competition for rentals can be very stiff (sometimes, as many as 50 applications for a single property).
 Expats should note that if opting to live in an apartment building or government-subsidised housing complex, their monthly utility bills will be included in their rent fees.

 The standard of accommodation in France is similar to other Western European countries, with comfortable – though small – living quarters predominating.
 Air conditioning is not a common feature except in the south of the country, while an adequate heating system is essential for those cold winters.
 As one travels further from the cities, iconic French châteaux, farm cottages, and stone houses become available.